The Scale of the Protection Gap

 Why SMEs Do Not Buy Insurance

 The reasons are structural, not merely awareness-related.
 First, affordability: an SME proprietor with annual revenue of INR 50 lakh views a premium of INR 25,000-50,000 as an expense with no immediate return, especially when cash flow is tight.
-Second, complexity: commercial insurance products designed for large corporates are poorly suited for SMEs — lengthy proposal forms, technical jargon, and opaque pricing deter first-time buyers.
+Second, complexity: commercial insurance products designed for large corporates are poorly suited for SMEs, such as lengthy proposal forms, technical jargon, and opaque pricing deter first-time buyers.

 Segment-Level Analysis of the Gap